etchteam/offline-ux/src/custom-offline-page.md

   all major browsers except ios safari and ie
 </a>

-## Serving an offline page
+## Implementing an offline page

 <div class="callout">

-  **Notice:** This assumes some knowledge of service workers and the cache API provided in the [basic cache implementation article](/a-basic-cache-implementation.html).
+  **Notice:** This assumes knowledge of service workers and the cache API provided in the [basic cache implementation article](/a-basic-cache-implementation.html).

 </div>

-The custom offline page will need to display whenever a network issue is encountered whilst fetching another webpage.
-This involves three steps:
+Serving a specific page to users that are offline involves three steps:

-1. Caching the offline page
+1. Cache the page
-2. Trying a fetch request
+2. Try a fetch request
-3. If the fetch fails, serve the cached offline page
+3. If the fetch fails, serve the cached page

+### Cache the page

-The service worker "install" event can be used to set up the cache, on install the `offline.html` file containing the custom offline page can be cached...
+As always, the service worker "install" event is the best place to set up the cache.
+On install an offline page (`offline.html`) can be cached...

 ```javascript
 const cacheName = 'offlinePage';